paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (4) A project plan for designing, testing, integrating, deploying, and operating the ISE.

-(5) The policies and directives referred to in subsection (b)(1)(C) of this section, as well as the metrics and enforcement mechanisms that will be utilized.
+(5) The policies and directives referred to in subsection (b)(1)(C), as well as the metrics and enforcement mechanisms that will be utilized.

 (6) Objective, systemwide performance measures to enable the assessment of progress toward achieving the full implementation of the ISE.